 Graduate admission requirements

-In addition to the general requirements for admission to graduate studies as stated in the Graduate Studies at VCU chapter of this bulletin, persons seeking admission to any of the graduate programs in humanities and sciences should:
+In addition to the general requirements for admission to graduate studies as stated in the Graduate study section of this bulletin, persons seeking admission to any of the graduate programs in humanities and sciences should:

 All applications will be considered in terms of the specific requirements for admission noted in the description of the individual programs and of the applicant’s ability to perform satisfactorily in the program for which he/she has applied.
 The judgment of that ability will be based on the supporting material submitted with the application.
 Some graduate programs must limit enrollment to a fixed number of the best-qualified applicants.
 Final action on admission is taken by the dean of the Graduate School in consultation with the College of Humanities and Sciences and the program concerned.

 Applicants whose applications reach the university after July 1 for the fall semester and after Nov.
 15 for the spring semester may not have their applications processed in time for registration.
 The applicant whose application arrives late may be considered for admission as a special student, but there is no guarantee that the special student later will be accepted into a degree program.

 Although most students register for the fall semester, which begins in August, they may arrange to begin graduate work during the spring semester with the exception of the programs in clinical and counseling psychology.

 Scholarships, assistantships, fellowships and other financial assistance for graduate students